danielsaidi/Vandelay/README.md

  - `PasteboardImporter` - imports string from the pasteboard
  - `FileImporter` - imports data and strings from local files
+ - `UrlImporter` - imports data and strings from any url

  - `DropboxImporter` - imports data and strings from Dropbox